 Underpaid but Overworked: The Reality of Filipino Teachers in 2026

-This conversation is not about disrespecting the profession.
+This is not about disrespecting the profession.
 It is about respecting it enough to name the imbalance clearly.

-The work goes beyond teaching hours
+The work goes far beyond teaching hours

 - checking outputs